Do you know how valuable it is to guest blog? Here’s why you should guest blog:

 - If you mention anyone in your article, contact them and let them know!
 You may find yourself being promoted by them.
 It’s awesome to be mentioned in an article, and your content will be exponentially shared.
 Tag them on Facebook, tweet them, etc.

 Here are the guidelines to follow if you do anything that is written that represents the schools.
-These aren't random, they're all based on errors we've seen coming in.
-We will add to the list but our hope is that we won't have to!
+These aren't random, they're all based on errors we've seen in submissions.

 One thing–many of these errors are simply due to not reading what you've read aloud, seeing each word and punctuation.
 Typing "ii is" instead of "it is" or something similar.
 As you know, reading aloud catches these things.

-- When using dashes, use M dashes only, with no space between the word and each side of the M dash like, word–word, rather than word space dash. space word.
+- Use an m dash with no spaces–like that.
+Not with spaces like this – thanks.
+So, no space between the word and each side of the M dash like, word–word, rather than word space dash space word.
 On PCs in Word you create an M dash with alt0151.
 On Macs, option then click the dash key.

 - Submissions should be attached as a Word doc, double spaced.